 Southwark Street estate was opened in 1876.
 Originally there were 12 blocks, with 22 flats in each one.
 In the 1960s two blocks in the centre of the estate were demolished as part of a modernisation programme, which created a space for the construction of a children’s play area.
 In the 1990s a block near the estate boundary was pulled down, and some adjoining land was purchased.
 This enabled the building of new blocks with a frontage to Great Guildford Street, which include some shop units.

 Built in the nineteenth century, the original Stamford Street estate was densely populated and provided 352 dwellings.
 As the foundations were being dug, a 30ft long barge and several smaller boats were found, suggesting that the site had once been a river bed.
 Four more blocks were added in the 1890s.

 Notable residents in the early years of the estate included Mary Ann Nichols, the first murder victim of “Jack the Ripper”.
 Mary lived in Block D of Stamford Street with her husband William Nichols and their children.
-Following the couple’s separation, Mary moved to the Whitechapel area where she drifted into a life of prostitution before being murdered in 1888.
+Following the couple's separation, Mary moved to the Whitechapel area where she was murdered in 1888.